Prof-Sears/prof-sears.github.io/reading/reading.md

 - *Teach Students How to Learn* Saundra Yancy McGuire with Stephanie McGuire
 - *Starter Vegetable Gardens* Barbara Pleasant
 - *The Essential Stoic* Foreward by Mark Tuitert
+- *The Present Age" Soren Kierkegaard
+- *Expert Podcasting Practices for Dummies*

 ## Reviews